doucetteorg/doucetteorg.github.io/index.md

-# The new web home of Shane Doucette
+# The web home of Shane Doucette

 👋 Hello.